IAmigos/avatar-image-generator/README.md

   You can see the Weights & Biases report here: https://wandb.ai/stevramos/avatar_image_generator

-  This is the implementation of [our project](https://madewithml.com/projects/1233/generating-avatars-from-real-life-pictures/) created for the Made With ML Data Science Incubator.
+  This is the implementation of [our project](https://madewithml.com/projects/1233/generating-avatars-from-real-life-pictures/) created for the Made With ML Data Science Incubator (deprecated).

 ## Docker